The-AI-Alliance/microsite-template/README-instructions.md

         1. Click the green _Setup discussions_ button, then edit and submit the "welcome" message.
 (The default is usually fine.)
     1. Click the checkbox labeled _Require contributors to sign off on web-based commits Loading._ (Under the _Commits_ part of the page, near the bottom.)
     1. On the left-hand side, click the link for _Pages_.
 Under _Branch_, select the `main` or `latest` branch depending on which one you want to use, then select the `/docs` directory. (**NOTE:** Make sure the repo is _public_ or else the pages won't get published.)
 The public URL will be [https://the-ai-alliance.github.io/REPO_NAME](https://the-ai-alliance.github.io/REPO_NAME)
+    1. On the left-hand side, click the link for _Advanced Security_.
+Enable all the alerts and security updates.
+For the _Dependabot version updates_, the configuration should already be correct (as defined in the included `.github/dependabot.yml` file), but you can change it by clicking the _Configure_ button.
 1. Add the website description and URL in the appropriate location on the Alliance GitHub organization [README](https://github.com/The-AI-Alliance/.github/tree/main/profile) files and the Alliance GitHub [website](https://github.com/The-AI-Alliance/the-ai-alliance.github.io/).
 (See [Need Help?](#anchor-need-help) below...)
 1. Add Python source files to `src` and test files `src/test`.
 Edit the `Makefile` as appropriate for your build processes, e.g., the use of `uv` and other tools.
 (Search the `Makefile` for `TODO` comments.)
 1. Delete the files `README-instructions.md`, `finish-microsite.sh`, and any of the `LICENSE.*` files that don't apply to your project.